marionebl/jaketrent-blog/content/post/constraint-of-new-ideas.md

 We can realize that perfection is rarely achieved.
 That means that things could be better.
 We can really live in a mode of continuous improvement instead of just giving it lip service.

 We can separate ourselves from our ideas or our way of doing things.
-We don't want to say or think of ourselves as "the guy that tought of that".
+We don't want to say or think of ourselves as "the guy that thought of that".
 We can let ideas stand for themselves, using language such as "the idea of how we..." versus "the idea that Jake had was...".

 We can cultivate an inclusive way of doing things.
 We can invite participation from all.
 We can encourage diversity of thought through listening and acceptance.
 We can take ideas from wherever they come from and not be predisposed to dislike certain sources.